Office for Students Transparency Information 2021/22

 Our aspiration is for all students to achieve to the best of their ability and attain the highest possible classification in their particular award.
 It should be noted that a significant proportion of our students undertake programmes such as Foundation Degrees and Higher National Diplomas, and so first degree classifications such as 1st or 2:1 only reflect a proportion of our student outcomes.

 While we are proud of the achievements of all our students, we recognise that attainment gaps do exist and the most significant we need to address is around ethnicity.
 We are working hard to address this and through our Access and Participation Plan have put in place a range of measures and initiatives to close this gap.
-It is also pleasing to note that the gender gap has virtually closed and is now just 1%.
+We are very pleased to note that that these measures are having a positive impact with the attainment gap between White and Ethnic Minorities reduced from 25% to 8% and between EIMD 1&2 and 3-5 reduced from 13% to 4%.

 Table 1a: Percentage of classified first degrees at grade 2:1 or above by characteristic for 2021-22 qualifiers.